MinaWagdi/UB-DT/README.md

 This repository contains the code and supplementary results of an accepted paper in the PAKDD conference.

+UPDATE: PLEASE REFER TO THE KUPLIFT LIBRARY for our official implementation: https://github.com/UData-Orange/kuplift

 ## How to test a UB-DT ?

 Treatment and output variable should respetively be name 'T' and 'Y' and should be boolean variables.